- About Us

 The Nonprofit Association of Oregon Board of Directors is made up of representatives from the nonprofit sector and community leaders.
 They represent the broad diversity of our membership and contribute significant amounts of time, talent, and energy to ensure the growing vitality of the nonprofit sector in Oregon.
 The following Board members were voted in by our membership at our fourth Annual Meeting on October 18, 2013.
 New members are indicated with an asterisk (*).

 Chris Krenk, Portland - President

 2012 to 2015

-Mr. Krenk has served as the President and CEO of Albertina Kerr Centers for the past 22 years.
-Founded in 1907, Albertina Kerr Centers partners with the community to support people with developmental disabilities and mental health challenges to lead self-determined lives and realize their full potential.
-The organization has an annual operating budget of $38 million and is a resource for people from all over the State of Oregon.
+Mr. Krenk has served as the Chief Executive Officer of Albertina Kerr Centers for the past 25 years.
+Founded in 1907, Albertina Kerr Centers partners with the community to support people with developmental delays, developmental disabilities and mental health challenges to lead self-determined lives and realize their full potential.
+The organization has an annual operating budget of $45 million and is a resource for people from all over the State of Oregon.
 Mr. Krenk is past Chair and current Board member of CareOregon, past President of the Foster Family Care Network, past President of the Oregon Alliance of Children’s Programs, and past member of the Governor’s Task Force to evaluate Oregon State Hospital abuse prevention and reporting procedures.
 Mr. Krenk has been a recognized leader in guiding mental health and developmental disabilities programs in Oregon for more than 30 years.

 Ross Laybourn, Portland - Secretary